Universe

 • A string representation of a number is converted.

-• The number may be positive or negative, but may not contain decimal places.
+• The number may be positive or negative, and may contain decimal places and/or an exponent.

 • Hexadecimal numbers, prefixed with 0x, are permitted.